Snippet-Curator/snippet-curator-docs/src/content/08_roadmap.md

   <input type="radio" name="my-accordion-3" />
   <div class="collapse-title font-semibold">Is Snippet Curator really free?</div>
   <div class="collapse-content">
-  Yes.
+  Yes, and it's open source.
 I made it for myself and use it everyday and decided that other people should use it too because of how good it is (pat myself on the back).
   </div>
 </div>